 - A motorised valves has broken.

 The easiest and first things for you to check are the boilers water pressure and the thermostat.
-If it is any one of these issues then simply follow your gas boiler suppliers instructions for dealing with these problems.
+If it is any one of these issues then simply follow your gas boiler manufacturers instructions for dealing with these problems.
 If it is none of the above then you ought to contact a qualified and Gas Safer registered boiler engineer to check out the problem safely.

 2. Your Boiler Is Leaking Or Dripping

-Leaks and drips are an obvious sign of an essentially much more significant problem, however, except if you are qualified to do so you shouldn’t attempt to work out the problem yourself.
+Drips and leaks are an obvious sign of an essentially much more significant problem, however, except when you are qualified to do so you shouldn’t attempt to work out the problem yourself.
 Most of the causes for your boiler to have leaks or drips are going to call for a trained boiler engineer to fix them.
 Leaks and drips are often caused by a broken pressure valve or pump seal.
 When it is replaced, you might have to lower your boiler’s pressure, your boiler engineer will gladly advise you on how to do it.

 3. Odd Sounds Coming From Your Boiler

 Maybe one of the most noticeable of all boiler problems is when your gas boiler begins to make unusual noises, for instance, banging or gurgling.
 It is likely that air is trapped within the system is the problem, however, it could also be because of low water pressure.
-Unfortunately, the problem may also be much more serious, including your boiler getting to the end of its life and you require a brand new boiler installed.
+Unfortunately, the problem may also be much more serious, including your boiler getting to the end of its life and you require a brand new boiler fitted.

 4. Pilot Light Is Not Lit

 The remedy for an unlit pilot light is very easy, simply relight it.
-However, before trying that you need to check out your system to find out if there is an even more severe problem first.
+However, before trying that you need to check out your system to find out if there’s an even more severe problem first.
 Problems you may spot include:

 - A nearby breeze blowing out the light.